primarypigments/papas_pizza/README.md

     def __str__(self):
         return self.email
     ```
--

 ## Testing

 > [!NOTE]
 > For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-**IMPORTANT:**

-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 The live deployed application can be found deployed on [Heroku](https://pappapizza-88bb126828cc.herokuapp.com).